Programs

 About the Launch Program

-Launch into Life! workshops focus on discovering personal strengths and areas for growth based on an individual’s interests, abilities and needs.
+Launch into Life!
+Workshops focus on discovering personal strengths and areas for growth based on an individual’s interests, abilities and needs.
 They provide valuable information about the following topics:

 • Understanding and preparing for key transitions across a person’s lifespan